SGLY Investors Have Opportunit - GuruFocus.com

 PR Newswire

-LOS ANGELES, Jan.
-23, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. ("Singularity" or the "Company") (NASDAQ: SGLY).
+BENSALEM, Pa., Jan.
+27, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. ("Singularity" or the "Company") (NASDAQ: SGLY).

 Class Period: February 12, 2021 – November 17, 2022